Lean Manufacturing Training

-- Practical shop floor training in Lean principles and methods on the shop floor from our host plant with team based activities, participants get immerse into a kaizen teams.
+- Practical shop floor training in Lean principles and methods on the shop floor from our host plant with team-based activities, participants get immersed into a kaizen team.

 - Analyze and develop a Value Stream Map from an entire production process (Selected by Host)

 - Identify the main sources of waste in the entire process from a strategic point of view.

 - Develop an action plan to establish a “Lean Production” System Transformation.